JCMexplains/writing-for-success-2023/textbook.md

 > Berk, L. (2001). *Development through the lifespan* (2nd ed.).
 Allyn & Bacon.

-#### A Chapter In An Edited Book

-List the name of the author(s) who wrote the chapter, followed by the chapter title.
-Then list the names of the book editor(s) and the title of the book, followed by the page numbers for the chapter and the usual information about the book's publisher.

-> Hughes, J. R., & Pierattini, R. A. (1992).
-An introduction to pharmacotherapy for mental disorders.
-In J. Grabowski & G. VandenBos (Eds.), *Psychopharmacology* (pp. 97-125).
-American Psychological Associaton.

-#### A Work That Appears In An Anthology

-Follow the same process you would use to cite a book chapter, substituting the article or essay title for the chapter title.

-> Beck, A. T., &Young, J. (1986).
-College blues.
-In D. Goleman & D. Heller (Eds.), *The pleasures of psychology* (pp. 309-323).
-New American Library.

 #### Two Or More Books By The Same Author